krecicki/VideoMergePlus/README.md

 ## Get creative with bulk video merging and advertisement creation using MoviePy.
 ### Clone the repository.
 1. Install the required libraries using pip install -r requirements.txt.
-2. Put GIFs in the gif folder
+2. Put GIFs in a folder you make called gif, also make these folders too: done, output
 3. Run the Python script using python video_merge_plus.py.
 4. Ensure 'call.mp4' is present in the working directory to be added at the end of each video during concatenation.
 5. Explore the possibilities and streamline your video editing with VideoMergePlus!